 Planning for Audio Visual and OIT Needs

-Contact the Media Services Department with your A/V needs at least 2 weeks prior to the event.
-Confirm your A/V requirements with Media Services one week before event.
+Advise Campus Events of your A/V needs at least 2 weeks prior to the event.
 OIT Equipment should be requested through an OIT Work Order using Connect2U.

 - Will you need a techician?
 For the entire event or for set-up only?